SgMakarov/rest-messages/README.md

-REST API for send, recieve, update and delete messages
+REST API for send, receive, update and delete messages
 ===

 ## Introduction